harvester/harvester/docs/harvester-configuration.md

 ### `os.sysctls`

 Kernel sysctl to setup on start.
-These are the same configuration you'd typically find in `/etc/sysctl.conf`.
+These are the same configuration options that you'd typically find in `/etc/sysctl.conf`.

 Must be specified as string values.

 ```yaml